yewstack/yew/docs/getting-started/project-setup.md

 A tool practically made for building Yew apps.
 It can build any `wasm-bindgen` based app and its design is inspired by rollup.js.
-With Trunk you don't need to have Node.js installed or touch any JavaScript code.
+With Trunk you don't need to have Node.js installed or touch any JavaScript code for that matter.
-It can automatically bundle assets with your app and even ships with a Sass compiler.
+It can bundle assets for your app and even ships with a Sass compiler.

 All of our examples are built with Trunk.